skinny85/eol-blog/content/articles/2024/new-versions-of-jilt-released.md

 }
 ```

-Interestingly, this issue surfaced an interesting bug in
+Interestingly, this issue also surfaced a bug in
 [JavaPoet](https://github.com/square/javapoet),
 a library Jilt depends on for code generation.
 When generating a Staged Builder for a class with type parameters,